CartoDB/airship/packages/styles/src/core/layout/sidebar/README.md

 ## .as-sidebar

 Use this class to create sidebars beside the map area.
-Sidebars are the area where your app content lives and should be placed inside an element with the class `as-content`.
-There are no restrictions regarding the contents of a sidebar.
+Sidebars are the area where your app content lives, there are no restrictions regarding the contents of a sidebar.

 Sidebars are hidden by default in mobile devices and only will be shown when the modifier class `as-sidebar--visible` is present.

+> A sidebar must be a direct child of the `as-content` element at the same level of `as-main`.

 ## Class modifiers